-- Have a minimum of two years of professional practice in their field following basic training, with roles that hold creative control of projects. - Have a demonstrated body of previous work as an individual practitioner, including at least one public presentation of work for which an artist fee or equivalent was received. - Be a Canadian citizen or Permanent Resident. - Have been a resident of B.C. for at least 12 months immediately prior to the application deadline, and ordinarily reside in B.C.
+- Have a minimum of two years of professional practice in their field following basic training, with roles that hold creative control of projects. - Have a demonstrated body of previous work as an individual practitioner, including at least one public presentation of work for which an artist fee or equivalent was received. - o Be a Canadian citizen or Permanent Resident. - Have been a resident of B.C. for at least 12 months immediately prior to the application deadline, and ordinarily reside in B.C.
 See Determining B.C.
 Residency page. - Have a demonstrated history of creating or presenting work as a collective and have a clear commitment to a current practice.
-At a minimum, the collective must have: - \circ A demonstrated body of previous work by current members of the collective. - At least one public presentation of work by the current collective, for which artist fees or equivalent were received. - Intention to continue working together with current members as a collective on future projects. - Apply under the name of an individual member of the collective who acts as the key contact person and is listed as the submitting representative or "Primary Contact" within the online grant system.
-If the application is successful, this person will: - Receive payment of the grant on behalf of the collective. - Be issued a T4A for the full grant amount. - Be responsible for submitting the final report. - Apply under the name of an individual member of the collective who acts as the key contact person and is listed as the submitting representative or "Primary Contact" within the online grant system.
+At a minimum, the collective must have: - o A demonstrated body of previous work by current members of the collective. - At least one public presentation of work by the current collective, for which artist fees or equivalent were received. - o Intention to continue working together with current members as a collective on future projects. - Apply under the name of an individual member of the collective who acts as the key contact person and is listed as the submitting representative or "Primary Contact" within the online grant system.
 If the application is successful, this person will: - Be responsible for submitting the final report. - Designate a member of the collective as Payee who is registered with an Individual Practitioner account.
 Their name and email address associated with their system account must be listed in the application.
-If the application is successful, this person will: - Receive payment of the grant on behalf of the collective. - Be issued a T4A for the full grant amount.
+If the application is successful, this person will: - o Receive payment of the grant on behalf of the collective. - o Be issued a T4A for the full grant amount.